gbjk/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 #### Message IDs

 If the exchange uses unique string message IDs, then your API functions can call e.MessageID() to get a UUID V7 message ID.
-However if the exchange does not support that format then you should override MessageID with an appropriate implemention.
+However if the exchange does not support that format then you should override MessageID with an appropriate implementation.
 For Example: Consider `common.Counter` if universal uniqueness is not a requirement and you need an integer id.

 #### Authenticated functions